tholonia/tholonia.github.io/_posts/2023-12-24-christmas_miracle.md

 ```

-Combining [CATFILE.py](https://github.com/tholonia/tholonia.github.io/blob/main/CATFILE.py) and [extract_kw.py](https://github.com/tholonia/tholonia.github.io/blob/main/extract_kw.py) into one file ([CATFILE.py](https://github.com/tholonia/tholonia.github.io/blob/main/CATFILE.py)) and adding a FrontMatter manager, I was able to read a PDF/TXT file, process it, and update the tags and categories in the relevant markdown file automatically.
+Combining [CATWORD.py](https://github.com/tholonia/tholonia.github.io/blob/main/CATWORD.py) and [extract_kw.py](https://github.com/tholonia/tholonia.github.io/blob/main/extract_kw.py) into one file ([CATFILE.py](https://github.com/tholonia/tholonia.github.io/blob/main/CATFILE.py)) and adding a FrontMatter manager, I was able to read a PDF/TXT file, process it, and update the tags and categories in the relevant markdown file automatically.
 Yes, the code is a bit of a mess, but most of my code is.
 Whatever, it worked, which was an accomplishment considering I had never worked with `torch` and `tensors` before, and man, that stuff is dense!

 Large files, like a 3000 page book, took up to 11 minutes on an Nvidia GeForce 4070Ti.
 To speed things up, rather than use the built-in Apache Tika server that comes with keyBERT (or maybe with SpaCy.
 I can't remember), I ran a [standalone tika server](https://docs.netgen.io/projects/lds/en/latest/ubuntu/tika.html), which was about about 10% faster.
-And you *have* to use the LARGE LLM `en_core_web_lg`, as the small model is missing data required for this to work.
+And you *have* to use the LARGE LLM **"en_core_web_lg"**, as the small model is missing data required for this to work.
 When you add the line
 ```
 nlp = spacy.load("en_core_web_lg")
 ```